 FREQUENTLY ASKED QUESTIONS

-Commonly asked questions about Montessori Education & AFMWhat is Montessori Education?
+Frequently asked questions about Montessori education and AFMWhat is Montessori education?

-- The child has a deep love and need for purposeful work.
-He works, however, not as an adult for profit and completion of a job, but for the sake of the activity itself.
-It is this activity which accomplishes for him his most important goal: the development of himself – his mental, physical, and psychological powers.
+- The child has a deep love and need for purposeful work; working not as an adult for profit and completion of a job, but for the sake of the activity itself

-The Montessori system has been used successfully with children between ages eighteen months and eighteen years, from all socioeconomic levels, representing those in regular classes as well as gifted children.
-Because of its individual approach, it is uniquely suited to children of many backgrounds.
+The Montessori system has been used successfully with children from infancy to eighteen years, from all socioeconomic levels, representing those in regular classes as well as gifted children.
+Because of its individual approach, Montessori education is uniquely suited to children of many backgrounds.

-The child is free to move about the classroom at will, to work with any equipment whose purpose he understands, or to ask the teacher to introduce new material to him.
-He is not free to disturb other children at work or to abuse the equipment that is so important to his development.
+The children are free to move about the classroom at will, to work with any equipment whose purpose they understand, or to ask the teacher to introduce new material.
+They are not free to disturb other children at work or to abuse the equipment that is so important to their development.

 The directress works with individual children, introduces materials, and gives guidance where needed.
 One of her primary tasks is careful observation of each child in order to determine his needs and to gain the knowledge she needs in preparing the environment to aid his growth.
 Her method of teaching is indirect in that she neither imposes upon the child as in direct teaching nor abandons him as a non-directive, permissive approach.
 Rather, she is constantly alert to the direction in which the child is going and she actively seeks ways to help him accomplish his goals.